 |Meaning||Data is raw, unorganized facts that need to be processed.
-Data can be something simple and seemingly random and useless until it is organized.||When data is processed, organized, structured or presented in a given context so as to make it useful, it is called Information.|
+Data can be something simple and seemingly random and useless until it is organized.||When data is processed, organized, structured or presented in a given context so as to make it useful, it is called information.|

-|Example||Each student's test score is one piece of data||The class' average score or the school's average score is the information that can be concluded from the given data.|
+|Example||Each student's test score is one piece of data.||The average score of a class or of the entire school is information that can be derived from the given data.|

 Contents: Data vs Information

-Data vs Information - Differences in meaning
+Data vs Information - Differences in Meaning

-Video explaining the differences
+Video Explaining the Differences